-Robert F. Kennedy Human Rights seeks legal interns to work with its international human rights litigation and advocacy programs based in Washington D.C. for the Spring and Summer semesters.
-Applications are considered and positions are offered on a rolling basis; please indicate for which semester you are applying.
+Robert F. Kennedy Human Rights seeks legal interns to work with its international human rights litigation and advocacy programs based in Washington D.C. for Summer 2018.
+Applications are accepted on a rolling basis, but priority will be given to applications received by February 15.

 Robert F. Kennedy Human Rights was founded as a living memorial to Robert F. Kennedy in 1968.
 Ever since, it has honored journalists, authors, and human rights activists who, often at great personal risk and sacrifice, are on the frontlines of the international movement for human rights and social justice.
 Partnering with these courageous and innovative human rights defenders, Robert F. Kennedy Human Rights secures lasting change through the advocacy, training, and litigation efforts of our Partners for Human Rights program (PHR).
 It seeks landmark decisions before international human rights bodies, amplifies the voices of our partners on the ground to drive reform and protect their safety, and gives defenders the training and expertise they need to make change in their communities.
 Not only does our strategy achieve justice for human rights abuses, but it stops future abuses from occurring.
 For more information about Robert F. Kennedy Human Rights, please visit: http://www.rfkhumanrights.org